rubyrazor/petitio-mat/README.md

 # PETITIO-MAT

-An online petition where supporters can register, log in, update profile information, provide their signature, redo their signature, and view a list of fellow supporters (those who signed thus far, sorted by location).
+An online PETITIO-MAT where supporters can register, log in, update profile information, provide their signature, redo their signature, and view a list of fellow supporters (those who signed thus far, sorted by location).

 </br>